benswift/bimodality/README.md

 I can't share the original data, so I have produced four data sets to let you see how the anlysis would treat each of them, as well as what the input files should look like.

-Gauss University --- grades are normal
+* Gauss University, where grades are normal
-Two Humps College --- grades are bimodal
+* Two Humps College, where grades are bimodal
-Neitherton Polytechnic --- grades are neither normal nor bimodal (triangular, to be specific) University of Truncation --- grades are normal but the students are all really good and too many of them would get grades above 100, but are truncated down to 100
+* Neitherton Polytechnic, where grades are neither normal nor bimodal (triangular, to be specific)
+* University of Truncation, where grades are normal but the students are all really good and too many of them would get grades above 100, but are truncated down to 100

 ## To run the code